“Green Building” can be a daunting element to include in any design plan.

 Sliding glass doors with Forest Stewardship Council (FSC) solid white oak frames and heat mirror, krypton filled glazing with thermal edge spacers by a local manufacturer.

 Reclaimed brick exterior cavity walls.
-Brick sourced regionally from dismantled Windsor, Ontario warehouse
+Brick sourced regionally from adismantled Windsor, Ontario warehouse.

 Living in an eco house: best features

 The finished product is beautiful.
-High and low level natural ventilation at each level, natural day lighting from above deep into centre of house achived through a massive skylight that beams light through the open staircase and through a glass floor on the ground floor.
+High and low level natural ventilation at each level, natural day lighting from above deep into the centre of house achived through a massive skylight that beams light through the open staircase and through a glass floor on the ground floor.

 LED strip lighting lines the family room.